 Once the parts had arrived it was back to the local garage on 20th June for the final work to be done for its MOT.
 By

-very old school, and excellent mechanics with Ian the owner doing the work for us.
-The lack of handbrake was to
+years, very old school, and excellent mechanics with Ian the owner doing the work for us.
+The lack of handbrake was

-cause a big problem as the rear axle (we discovered) was not original and the type was unknown.
-We think it had been
+to cause a big problem as the rear axle (we discovered) was not original and the type was unknown.
+We think it had

-replaced to handle the larger engine.
-Fortunately the parking brake cables coming out of the rear drums had been cut
+been replaced to handle the larger engine.
+Fortunately the parking brake cables coming out of the rear drums had

 As our C30 is fitted with individual seats and not a bench seat, and following discussions with Ian, we decided to fit a